friflo/Friflo.Json.Fliox/Json/Fliox/Schema/README.md

 Another objective of this namespace is to enables type validation for JSON payloads.

-Currently supported input schemas are:
+Currently supported input type schemas are:
 - C#
 - JSON Schema